LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/DevelopingwithFaaS/toolbelt.md

     <li>If the domain is not whitelisted the proxy will close the connection yielding a `Socket is closed`-Error.</li>
     <li>Max.
 20 req/sec (all beyond that are rejected with <code>429 - Too Many Requests</code>).</li>
     <li>The expiration date of cert is not tracked, that is something you are responsible for.</li>
+    <li>Both key and cert need to be in PEM-Format.</li>
+    <li>The provided cert and key is checked for its format and will raise an error if malformed.</li>
   </ul>
 </div>